 With the “Balloon-Prospect” (Baldwin:154), Baldwin again departs from convention.
 It is a coloured map, accompanied, upon unfolding the page behind it, by a key which moors the elements of the image to more recognizable, and labelled, cartographic features.
 The city of Chester is once again included, this time in the bottom right-hand corner.
 As in the “Circular View”, the colours correspond to those Baldwin claims to have seen.
 The waterways are represented with all their twists and turns — Baldwin notes in the book that rivers appear “twining in Meanders infinitely more serpentine than are expressed in Maps” (Baldwin:41, also 81–2).
 The picture field is dominated by clouds over which, on closer examination, the erratic route of the balloon is plotted with a thin black line.
 The “Track of the Balloon” is marked on the key with a type and font matching that which spells out “River Mersey”; information about the journey (“Breeze”, “Balloon alighted here”) is printed in text matching that of the place names.
 The clouds still obscure the land below.
 It is as if the temporal and topographical information inscribed in the key are of equivalent value; the experience Baldwin had travelling over the landscape is as important to record and depict as the landscape he viewed.
 The observations of the journey and the observations of the landscape take equal weight.

 Baldwin seems to me, and to other twenty-first-century historians, to have been unique, and outstanding, in attempting to convey the sensory and visual aspects of flight to his readers.9 It is striking that no other balloonist produced an image of the aerial view until the 1830s.
 There are two possible reasons for this.
 On one hand, Baldwin’s images may have been deemed failures of representation.
-Although only one edition of Airopaidia was printed, it must have been well distributed by Baldwin, given the ubiquity of the book now in British academic libraries.
-Yet there is a critical silence, insofar as this can be judged given the limitations of documentary evidence – no contemporary reviews have been found of the book, and later references to it are scant.
+Although only one edition of Airopaidia was printed, it must have been widely distributed by Baldwin, given the ubiquity of the book now in British academic libraries.
+Yet there is a critical silence, insofar as this can be judged given the limitations of documentary evidence — no contemporary reviews of the book have been found, and later references to it are scant.
 On the other hand, only a few years later, another viewing technology appeared which would furnish balloonists with a whole new reference point for their experiences of synoptic vision and visual immersion in landscape: the panorama.